Kubernetes on OpenStack using RKE

 • sudo usermod -aG docker $USER

-After re-logging into the instances, that is closing the ssh session and opening it again (to enable the environment), you should now be able to run docker ps which would tell you that docker was installed.
+After re-logging into the instances, that is closing the SSH session and opening it again (to enable the environment), you should now be able to run docker ps which should work you’ve installed Docker.

 Configure the OpenStack plugin